inductiva/docs/docs/50.bring-your-own-cloud/1.launch-machines-on-gcp/sections/section5.md

 ### Is BYOC secure?

-Yes, BYOC is designed with security as a priority:
+BYOC is designed with security as a priority:

 - **Your GCP credentials never leave your local machine** - they are never sent to Inductiva
 - **Inductiva never has access to your GCP credentials** - all GCP operations are performed locally using your authenticated gcloud CLI